erikyo/Remove-CapsLock/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-REMOVE UPPERCASE TEXT FROM TITLE CONTENT AND COMMENTS.
+REMOVE UPPERCASE TEXT FROM TITLE CONTENT AND COMMENTS (without any change to your database).

 == Description ==
-Remove uppercase text from title content and comments.
+This plugin automatically filters the content of headings, content and comments, searching and normalizing uppercase text.
-You can customize the minimum amount of consecutive characters for each type of content (title, content, comments) before trigger the cleaning function on that string.
+Optionally you can customize the minimum amount of consecutive characters for each type of content (title, content, comments) before trigger the cleaning function on that string.
+This plugin only changes what is displayed without affecting what is stored in the wordpress database!
+If you want to change permanently the website content/titles you need to modify posts

 == SETUP ==
-You can customize the plugin options adding to functions.php the needed filter, there are two kind of filters you can set:
+You can customize the plugin options if needed adding to functions.php the needed filters.

+There are two kind of filters you can set:
-The first is to set your own set of hook+rule:
+- The first is to set **your own set** of hook+rule
 `
 function my_custom_rules() {
 add_filter( 'rcl_hook_filters', function () { return array(